 - A club or organization of which you're an active member

 It's also important to note that the diversity essay is not limited to undergraduate programs.
-Many graduate programs, too, require diversity essays from applicants.
-So if you're planning to eventually apply to graduate school, be aware that you might have to write yet another diversity statement!
+Many graduate programs also require diversity essays from applicants.
+So if you're planning to eventually apply to graduate school, be aware that you might have to write another diversity statement!

 Diversity Essay Sample Prompts From Colleges